 We do not run a cattery but place our cats and kittens with volunteer foster homes until new permanent homes can be found.
 We believe this benefits the cats and kittens by giving them a loving atmosphere to live in whilst “in transit” and allows a more personal, one to one approach in assessing and caring for them.

 All of our cats and kittens undergo a thorough veterinary health check, with any necessary and/or preventative treatment being carried out prior to rehoming.
-We automatically neuter all cats that are old enough and vaccinate all cats and kittens against cat flu and Feline Infectious Enteritis.
+We automatically neuter all cats that are old enough, vaccinate all cats and kittens against cat flu and Feline Infectious Enteritis and microchip them.
 Anyone adopting a kitten that is too young to be neutered must agree to have the kitten neutered as soon as age permits and under no circumstances allow it to breed.

 The NAT guarantees that cats and kittens taken into our care will not be put to sleep unless found to be terminally ill, injured beyond help or excessively aggressive.
 This course of action will only be taken following discussions with a veterinary surgeon and it is decided that there is no alternative.

 When looking for a new permanent home, we take into account the individual temperament and background of each cat and kitten to ensure that it is matched to the most suitable home.
 Our goal is to find each cat and kitten not only a new home where it is going to be secure and wanted for life but, above all, where it is going to be loved and considered as a companion in a home, not just a pet in a house.
 All people adopting a cat or kitten from us are required to sign an adoption form agreeing to specific conditions.

 Cats that still have a good quality of life but are considered unsuitable for rehoming due to age or who, although not terminally ill, have long-term chronic health problems with ongoing medication needs will remain in suitable permanent foster care where they can live out the rest of their lives in a normal home environment.